uvanp-08/PRODIGY_WD_01/README.md

 ## Project Overview

-This project is a website designed for Prodigy, showcasing their services and offerings in the field of web development.
+This project is a website designed for a Travel Agency, showcasing their services and offerings in the field.

 ## Features

 - **Responsive Design**: Works well on desktops, tablets, and mobile devices.
-- **Services Showcase**: Highlighting Prodigy's web development services.
+- **Services Showcase**: Highlighting Travel agency's services.
-- **Portfolio**: Displaying projects and case studies.
-- **Team Section**: Introducing the team members.
+- **Animation**: animation on scrolling and hovering.
 - **Contact Form**: Simple form for inquiries.

 ## Technologies Used